appium/appium-uiautomator2-driver/README.md

   and check the velocity of the gesture.
 It also works for multi-touch gestures.
 Compare the trace to how the same gesture is usually done manually and apply the necessary updates to your code.
 - Check the device [logcat](https://developer.android.com/studio/debug/logcat) output for possible error messages.
-Usually a single gesture consists of hunders of atomic steps.
+Usually a single gesture consists of hundreds of atomic steps.
 If any of these steps receives incorrect/unsupported parameters then the whole gesture might fail.
 The log has details about each step being executed and arguments passed to it.
 - Make sure the gesture has valid coordinates and respects pauses between pointer state changes.